7 Best Brooks Saddles for Long Touring (Reviewed Jan, 2021)

 Material

 When it comes to material, you have the choice of either plastic or leather.
-Most of the people who have never been on a bicycle tour might imagine that the cushiest gel saddle will provide the comfort they need.
+Most people who have never been on a bicycle tour might imagine that the cushiest gel saddle will provide the comfort they need.
 While such seats will keep riders comfortable for the first few days, the rider will be sitting on hard plastic once the gel wears down.

 The best material to go for when it comes to touring saddles is leather.
 Although leather can have a stiff and uninviting appearance, it fits you well once you break it in.
 Leather saddles are also more long-lasting and cooler than plastic seats when riding in hot weather.
 However, leather is not waterproof and needs special care and maintenance.
 Even with some type of padding, plastic saddles are suitable for short tours and racing.